 A diagnosis of FCD would be excluded if another condition better accounted for the symptoms, such as cognitive symptoms that occur as part of a depressive episode, sometimes termed “depressive pseudo-dementia”.
-The temporal relationship, severity of depression, and the pattern of impairments can inform this distinction; note that cognitive symptoms may not resolve on depressive episode resolution (Rock et al., 2014).
+The temporal relationship, severity of depression, and the pattern of impairments can inform this distinction.
+Note that cognitive symptoms may not resolve on depressive episode resolution (Rock et al., 2014).
 Of patients referred to a tertiary neuropsychiatry clinic, half of those meeting FCD criteria had co-morbid depression (and therefore half did not) (Bhome et al., 2019a).
+In addition, subthreshold generalised anxiety disorder, dysthymia, and obsessive-compulsive personality traits are commonly noted and appear to be aetiologically relevant in many cases.
+We hope that our definition can enable research to better quantify rates and relevance of comorbidities and other external factors, in FCD and in comparison to those in other groups (such as healthy controls, and those with early neurodegeneration).
 Patients with functional disorders often find themselves falling between different specialties, and individual clinicians often feel they are not best placed to offer management.
-We consider that clinicians working in all specialties that diagnose cognitive disorders should have the skills to recognise FCD, and can play an important part in its management(Carson et al., 2016), particularly by adopting a biopsychosocially oriented approach.
+We consider that clinicians working in all specialties that diagnose cognitive disorders should have the skills to recognise FCD, and can play an important part in its management (e.g., (Carson et al., 2016)).
 Heterogeneity within FCD means that some patients may be relatively straightforward to identify, and management should begin with an explanation of the symptoms and giving a positive diagnosis; others may require referral tailored to unravelling a diagnostic challenge; and others may be best managed within a mental health model.

 Better appreciation of FCD would enhance outcomes across the cognitive field